Platteville Limestone: Use

 When the United States Army began work on Fort Snelling in 1820, Platteville Limestone was abundant and nearby.
 The fort site lay atop a great deposit of the material.
 It is an easy stone to quarry, as it breaks readily.
 Soldiers built almost the entire original fort, from foundations to the round tower, out of Platteville stone.
 It remains the largest complex of Platteville structures ever made.

 Like Fort Snelling, downtown Saint Paul was built atop a Platteville shelf.
 Once the city moved beyond its early stage of flimsy and flammable wooden buildings, the local limestone came into heavy use.
 The first quarry went into operation in 1856.
 The Original Coney Island (1858), the Alexander Ramsey House (1868), and Church of the Assumption (1874) were all built partly or entirely from the local stone.
 Several fine examples of Platteville limestone's use in private houses can be found in Saint Paul's Summit Hill district, including the Burbank–Livingston–Griggs House (1862).

 The Platteville stone was quarried and used also in Minneapolis, though less of it survived there into the 21st century.
 Quarrying began in 1864 and builders used it for the original Customs House and City Hall (both 1873) and the original Central High School (1878).
-The most conspicuous survivor is the ruin of the Pillsbury A-Mill, built in 1881; its walls all Platteville stone quarried on site.
+The most conspicuous survivor is the Pillsbury A-Mill building, built in 1881; its walls all Platteville stone quarried on site.

 Outside of the Twin Cities, Carleton College's first permanent building, Willis Hall (1872), was built of Platteville stone quarried at Dundas, Minnesota.
-In Faribault, the Cathedral of Our Merciful Saviour and Bethlehem Academy and the most of the main buildings of Shattuck-Saint Mary's were also made of Platteville.
+In Faribault, the Cathedral of Our Merciful Saviour and Bethlehem Academy and most of the main buildings of Shattuck-Saint Mary's were also made of Platteville.
 (The stone in this area tends to be a paler gray, often stained with light brown patches.)

 As a building stone, Platteville's chief attraction was its availability; in Saint Paul and Minneapolis it was often simply quarried on site.
 But it had limits.
 Coarse and crumbly, it could not be carved or polished to a smooth finish, and its gray color had limited appeal.
 With the spread of railroads in the 1870s, other, finer materials became available and affordable, including the red Lake Superior Sandstone and the buff-colored Kasota limestone that were more attractive and easier to work with.
 Builders rarely used Platteville for major projects after the 1880s.